 If you’re involved in the Christian publishing world—whether that’s agenting, editing, promoting, designing, or selling—you can meet the top authors in the category, contribute expertise and questions, and join the discussion of where the genre is and where it’s going.

 We’d love to have you with us in 2018.
 Speakers and session topics will be updated here as they are confirmed.

-Fiction Publicist, Bethany House Publishers
+Senior Fiction Publicist, Bethany House Publishers

-Amy Green has been the fiction publicist at Bethany House Publishers since 2013.
+Amy Green has been the Senior Fiction Publicist at Bethany House Publishers since 2013.
 Her typical day might involve planning book tours, handling media requests, interacting with reviewers, answering author questions about marketing, and other tasks designed to introduce readers to great books.
 She graduated from Taylor University with a degree in Professional Writing and was excited to find a job with a publisher whose books she’s loved since childhood.
 You can find her running Bethany House’s social media and blogging every Thursday at bethanyfiction.com—feel free to stop by and comment anytime!